ahsu1230/StudentSandbox/guide/00_intro.md

 ## What is Git?

 Git is a type of Version Control, but dedicated to coding.
 Git allows multiple users to simultaneously edit files and records those changes in a history log.
-Each of these history logs is a "backup version in the past", which you can revert back to whenever you'd like.
+Each of these history logs is a "backup version from the past," which you can revert back to whenever you'd like.

 This is useful if you ever get into a situation where you are creating a feature but accidentally break other functionalities.
-With version control, you can easily revert back to an older version when the other functionalities are not broken!
+With Version Control, you can easily revert back to an older version when the other functionalities are not broken!

 ## What is Github?